The life and times of Camille

 - CAR: From 1 October 2013, Camille Lepage goes to the CAR, in Bangui, with the same objectives: to make known to the world the living conditions of the populations in countries in conflict, not sufficiently publicized.

 She lived through the violent conflicts that took place from December 2013 in Bangui and throughout the CAR, to this day.

-She died there on 12 May during a report (on the working conditions of children in the diamond mines) that she carried out in the West of the CAR (in the region of Bouar, on the Chadian border).
+She died there on 12 May during a report that she carried out in the West of the CAR (in the region of Bouar, on the Cameroonian border).
 She was accompanied by Anti-balaka members.